 Schooling – If you have kids, then schooling is seriously expensive.

 Living as a Digital Nomad in Bali

 The Island of the Gods that is Bali is well established as a true hub for Digital Nomads.
-In fact, no fewer than 4 of our team are currently based there.
+In fact, no fewer than 4 people in our team are currently based here.
 Bali isn’t the cheapest place for Digital Nomads to live and doesn’t have quite the same pulse as say Bangkok or Chiang Mai, but is a great option for those seeking a blend between serenity and modernity.

 That said, if you are determined enough, you can probably make some contacts who may be able to offer you some help and get you started.

 Internet in Bali